theobald-software/kb.theobald-software.github.io/content/_xtract-is/how-to-post-data-in-sap.md

 ### Input Table

-The format of an input table must be compatible with the parameters of the function module, see [Requirements for Data Mapping](#requirements-for-data-mapping).<br>
+The format of an input table must be compatible with the parameters of the function module, see [Online Help: Mapping Input Tables](https://help.theobald-software.com/en/xtract-is/bapi/parameters#mapping-input-tables).<br>
 The following table is stored on an SQL Server:

 ```